bloomreach-forge/settings-management/src/site/markdown/install.md

 ```

 Rebuild your project.
-In case you start with an existing repository add *-Drepo.bootstrap=true*.
+In case you start with an existing repository don't forget to add *-Drepo.bootstrap=true*
+to your startup options.